 We have spent over 137 years mastering the conception, construction and production of complications.
 As such, our entire philosophy revolves around these rare, precious and consistently unique creations.
-Here you'll discover how our mastery of complications has become the ultimate display of our Savoir-Faire.
+Here you'll find the story of our mastery of complications that has become the ultimate display of our Savoir-Faire.

 Time measurement was built upon astronomy and the observation of the sun.
 Over the years certain rules were adopted in order to simplify and standardize time measurement because conventional time as displayed on the dial differs from true solar time.